adamsilver/fdpb/08-an-upload-form.md

 On one hand, uploading a file is only marginally more complex than say, inputting text or clicking a checkbox.
 On the other hand, there are number of unique design challenges and opportunities that arise, especially when there's a need to upload multiple files at the same time.

 As usual, we'll start by looking at what browsers give us for free.
 After that, we'll look at designing various enhancements and issues that can arise along the way.
+In the end, we'll end up having designed a number of different ways to upload a file, depending on the occasion.

 ## A File Picker